MassimoGirondi/npf_quickstart/README.md

 In the script I reference to a npf repository in the home folder, but you can replace that with the simple `npf-compare` installed with pip3.

+# Fastclick

+The `simple_fastclick.npf` test is a toy example on FastClick and how you can manipulate it from NPF.
+Start from `run_npf_forwarder.sh` as a base script to run it.
+The NPF repository contains more advanced modules for traffic generation and benchmarking.

 # Further documentation